TOOLS OF FUNDAMENTAL ANALYSIS

 In general, there are number of tools for Fundamental Analysis.
 Using these “tools of fundamental analysis” we can measure the key ratios of business to decide its financial health.

-The actual value of the stock may not be reflected in the current price.
-It may get overvalued or undervalued.
+Current price won’t reflect the actual value of the stock.
+It could be overvalue or undervalue.
 Fundamental analysis studies the health of the company in order to identify the intrinsic value.

 Fundamental analysis helps you determine the fair price.
 Understanding various terms and key ratios related to fundamental analysis can help you in stock market even if you don’t plan to try fundamental analysis.

 Company’s earnings should be the first data an investor should consider.
 This can specifically show you how much the company makes and how much will it be in future.
 Even though it is a complicated calculation, it is a key point to know about the company.
 Companies announce their earnings, every quarter, which is advantageous for the investors.
 For major companies, analysts closely follow their reports in the long run.